Magnification and evolution bias of transient sources: GWs and SNIa: GW Biases

 Using the definition of magnification bias described in eq. \eqref{eq:mag_bias}, we can write: \bea s^{GW}(z, \rho_{th}) &=& -\frac{1}{5}\frac{\partial\ln n(z,\rho_{th})}{\partial\ln\rho_{th}}\bigg|_z = -\frac{1}{5}\frac{\rho_{th}}{n(z,\rho_{th})}\frac{\partial n(z,\rho_{th})}{\partial\rho_{th}} \nn\\ &=& -\frac{1}{5}\frac{\rho_{th}}{n(z,\rho_{th})}\left[-\tau\frac{R_{GW}(z)}{1+z}\int \d\M\ \phi(\M)P\left(\frac{\rho_{th}}{\rho_0}\right)\frac{1}{\rho_0}\right]\nn\\ &=& \frac{\rho_{th}}{5}\frac{\int \d\M\ \phi(\M)P(\frac{\rho_{th}}{\rho_0})\frac{1}{\rho_0}}{\int \d\M\ \phi(\M)S(\rho_{th};\mathcal{M},z)}\,. \eea

-Initially, we plug in the sensitivity curve for a network of aLIGO-like interferometers to mimic the LVK detectors\footnote{https://dcc.ligo.org/LIGO-T1800044/public}.
+Initially, we plug in the sensitivity curve for a network of aLIGO-like interferometers to mimic the LVK detectors\footnote{https://dcc.ligo.org/LIGO-T1800044/public}\refrep{, adding the SNR in quadrature for three detectors}.
 We find that the values of the magnification bias in this case are strongly dependent on the low number of sources detectable.
 In fact, figure \ref{fig:mag_biases_ligo} shows very large values of $s$ for all models considered.
 Clearly, assuming a higher threshold of detection drastically decreases the number of observed sources even at lower redshift, and, consequently, increases the magnification bias.
-Conversely, a lower value of $\rho_{th}$ (e.g. green line) yields lower values of $s$ across a larger redshift range.
-Further, it is interesting to note that, at the same detector's threshold, different distributions of chirp masses have similar magnification biases.
-This suggests that clustering analysis and correlations using gravitational waves could be very insensitive to the difference in the models of the mass distribution adopted in this paper, and instead be very dependent on the redshift one.
+Conversely, a lower value of $\rho_{th}$ (e.g. blue line) yields lower values of $s$ across a larger redshift range.
+Further, it is interesting to note that, at the same detector's threshold, different distributions of chirp masses have similar magnification biases. \refrep{This suggests that for the chirp mass models assumed in this paper, $s$ does not vary significantly.
+We note that this conclusion is not necessarily true for any chirp mass distribution. }

 The large values of $s$ for LVK shown in figure \ref{fig:mag_biases_ligo} can be further explained with figure \ref{fig:n_for_rhos}, investigating the dependence of the observed number density of GWs as seen by a LVK-like experiment on both redshift and SNR threshold.